kieranatkins/silique-detector/README.md

 We provide a docker container to reproduce the testing results on the CPU, along with the test images and annotations in this repository for convenience (the full dataset is available at DOI:10.20391/283ce324-6a96-4cc8-8168-51f48354f7cf).
 Takes approximately 30 minutes (inc. build time) on an Intel Ultra 7 165U.

 Step 1:
 Download model weights ``arabidopsis.pth`` and place in directory.
-Edit ``device`` parameter at top of the ``Dockerfile`` to select whether to build torch for CPU or CUDA.
-If CPU, leave default.
-If CUDA, go to [pytorch](https://pytorch.org/get-started/locally/) website, select your correct computer platform for Linux, pip and python.
-Take the last set of letters of the 'Run this command' line, and put them as the ``device`` parameter in the ``Dockerfile`` e.g. CUDA 11.8 = ``cu118``.
-Once complete, docker container is built with :
+Defaults to using CPU device.

+If using CUDA:
+Edit ``device`` parameter at top of the ``Dockerfile`` so ``device=cu121``.
+Currently only works with torch built with CUDA v12.1.
+For running on Ubuntu, install ``nvidia-container-toolkit`` and follow steps [here](https://stackoverflow.com/questions/59691207/docker-build-with-nvidia-runtime).
+Adding the flag ``--gpus all`` whenever running ``docker run`` lines to allow GPU passthrough.

+Once complete, docker container is built with (1561.8s on AMD Ryzen 5 2600)

 ```
 docker build -t silique_detector .
 ```
 Step 2:
 This docker container has three primary functions.
 The first ``test`` will rerun the Segmentation and Detection AP results of the test data in the file ``test_data``.
 This is the same test data in the main dataset, placed here for convenience.
-This is run with:
+This is run with :

 ```
 docker run --shm-size=512m silique_detector test